jinlow/rustorithms/README.md

 # rustorithms
 ## Exploring Algorithms With Rust
 Implementing different algorithms in rust.
-The algorithms are common ones, where I have mainly been using the books Grokking Algorithms by Bhargava, and then Intro to Algorithms by Cormen, Rivest, Leiserson, and Stein.
+The algorithms are common ones, where I have mainly been using the books Grokking Algorithms by Bhargava, and then Intro to Algorithms by Cormen, Rivest, Leiserson, and Stein for reference.

 The following algorithms have been implemented.
   - Binary Search